kirtion/ProyectoFinal/README.md

 # < NXT Control Remoto >
 This application lets you control Lego Mindstorms NXT robots from Android devices via Bluetooth.
+An android phone sends the commands to another phone, which sends them to the NXT.

 Controls:
   - Tilt